-grayl⊚g Search Streams Dashboards Sources System / Overview 👻
+grayl⊛g Search Streams Dashboards Sources System / Overview 👻

-LDAP Grou Map LDAP groups to Gra aylog roles - ts set in your LDAP settings.
+LDAP Grou Map LDAP groups to Gr C LDAP groups with raylog roles - ts set in you · LDAP settings.

-Admi ins Admin -
+Adm nins Admin •

-Develope ers Dashboard S •
+Develop pers Dashboard ls •

 QA Reader •

-Save Ca ncel
+Save Ca ancel

 Finally, in order to map LDAP groups into roles, you need to go to System / Authentication / LDAP/Active Directory -> LDAP group mapping.
 This page will load all available LDAP groups using the configuration you previously provided, and will allow you to select a Graylog role which defines the permissions that group will have inside Graylog.